Jerry Hollendorfer: Racing career

 In 2013, Shared Belief became Hollendorfer's second Eclipse Award winner when he was named American Champion Two-Year-Old Male after several impressive victories including the CashCall Futurity.
 Shared Belief became the early favorite for the 2014 Kentucky Derby but developed an abscess on his hoof and missed the race.
-After recovering, Shared Belief would go on to win the 2014 Pacific Classic and Awesome Again, and was the favorite for the Breeders' Cup Classic.
+After recovering, Shared Belief would go on to win the 2014 Pacific Classic and Awesome Again and was the favorite for the Breeders' Cup Classic.
 He finished fourth after a troubled trip but rebounded with wins in the Malibu, San Antonio and Santa Anita Handicaps.
 After being injured in his next race, Shared Belief was on the road to recovery when he suffered a severe attack of colic and died on December 3, 2015.
 "The whole barn loved him.
-We really miss him, and his name comes up often," said Hollendorfer.
+We really miss him and his name comes up often," said Hollendorfer.
 "Sometimes there are things that happen you just can't put into words."

 In 2015, Songbird was the third Eclipse Award winner to come out of the Hollendorfer stable.
-Songbird won three Grade 1 races as a two-year-old, including the Breeders Cup Juvenile Fillies, and took home the Eclipse Award for top two-year-old filly.
-In 2016, Songbird won seven races, four of those races being Grade I events, before losing by a nose to champion racemare Beholder in The Breeders' Cup Distaff.
+Songbird won three Grade 1 races as a two-year-old, including the Breeders Cup Juvenile Fillies and took home the Eclipse Award for top two-year-old filly.
+In 2016, Songbird won seven races, four of those races being Grade I events before losing by a nose to champion racemare Beholder in The Breeders' Cup Distaff.
 She was awarded her second eclipse award, winning the top three-year-old filly honor.

 In June 2019, Hollendorfer was banned forever from Stronach Group facilities, owners of Santa Anita Park, following the death of four of his horses in a six-month period at the track.
 One of the horses that died was Battle of Midway, who had finished third in the 2017 Kentucky Derby.
 Hollendorfer deemed the action by the Stronach Group to be "premature".
 In the two years prior at Santa Anita, they had 573 horses and one breakdown.

+Hollendorfer continues to manage and operate a small stable at Los Alamitos Race Course, and competes there and at Del Mar Fairgrounds.